 A good giveaway is if a telescope boasts about its “magnification” level, as magnification is not a good indicator of the capabilities of the telescope.
 Generally, the best measure of the capability of a telescope is its aperture.
 The higher this is, the more light the telescope gathers and the better, clearer images you can see through it.
 See here for a good explanation of this.

 What’s your view on the best and worst telescope brands?
-Vote below or let us know in the comments.
+Let us know in the comments.